The FSSMC Food Service Sanitation Manager Certificate Requirements

 national testing agencies (including National Registry and ServSafe), and approved by ANSI-CFP (American National Standards Institute – Council on Food Protection).
 These exams

-be proctored, which means taken under the supervision of an approved monitor.
-However, the test can be given on-line with a computer or with paper and pencil.
-Either way, the testing
+must be proctored, which means the test has to be taken under the supervision of an approved monitor.
+Either a computer or paper test is available, and the testing

 agencies promise official results within 10 business days.
-And, the certification with a passing score (at or above 75%) is valid for five years.
+A passing score (at or above 75%) provides certification that is valid for five years.